skydome20/crawler_CIA_CREST/README.md

 1. `basic.info.query.CIA_CREST(query)` : get the basic information by a given query.

-2. `parsing.pages.CIA_CREST(query, pages)` : return a parse.table according to the given query and range of pages where you want to search, should be provied to the next function.
+2. `parsing.pages.CIA_CREST(query, pages)` : return a `parse.table` according to the given query and range of pages where you want to search, should be provied to the next function.

-3. `download.doc.CIA_CREST(parse.table)` : automatically download documents in the parse.table, and return a reference.table which helps to match titles of documents with downloaded documents(.pdf).
+3. `download.doc.CIA_CREST(parse.table)` : automatically download documents in the `parse.table`, and return a `reference.table` which helps to match titles of documents with downloaded documents(.pdf).

 # main.R